Skyscanner/backpack-ios/UNRELEASED.md

   - New icon name classes `BPKXlIconName`, `BPKLargeIconName` and `BPKSmallIconName`.
 These are currently unused, but will be needed for new icon APIs that are coming soon.
   - Added new methods to `BPKIcon` for creating an icon using the new icon name classes.

+- Backpack/TabBarController:
+  - Added `BPKTabBarItem`, a subclass of `UITabBarItem` which applies Skyscanner style out of the box.
+  - Changed `BPKTabBarController` to automatically apply Skyscanner tint colours.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).